Jetmarte/mylazyvim/README.md

 # mylazyvim
 My configuration LazyVim

-# My config is maket in base LazyVim
+# My config is make it in base LazyVim